EmirhanDoke/InfinityProcess_Computer_Vision/README.md

 <img src="images\light_main_menu.png" width="610" height="512">

 This is where the magic begins!
 A clean and intuitive main window welcomes you to load images, apply operations, and kick off your vision workflows.
-Drag, select, apply — it's all at your fingertips.
+Select, apply — it's all at your fingertips.

 ---